ggData/tweetharvest/README.md

     $ mongod --dbpath .

 MongoDB starts up, reserves disk space, and creates blank journal files, all ready to start receiving tweets for storage.

+**Note**: if at any time you want to stop the MongoDB server, go to the console window where it is running and press `Control-C`.

 Leave the MongoDB server running in this window and open a new terminal/console window. `cd` to the tweetharvest directory: